DeepRV: Accelerating Spatiotemporal Inference with Pre-trained Neural Priors: Introduction

 As datasets grow, the $\mathcal{O}(N^3)$ cost of GPs renders them computationally infeasible.
 Approximations such as inducing points \citep{Csato2002Sparse,Snelson2006Sparse,Quinonero2005Unifying,Titsias2009Variational}, low-rank factorizations \textit{e.g.}~random Fourier features (RFFs) \citep{Rahimi2007RFF}, variational inference (VI) \citep{Hensman2013Scalable,Hensman2015Scalable,Matthews2017SVGPConvergence}, and the Integrated Nested Laplace Approximation (INLA) \citep{Rue2009INLA,Rue2017INLAReview} enable more scalability, but each trades accuracy for efficiency or imposes restrictive modelling assumptions.

 Neural surrogates such as PriorVAE \citep{semenova2022priorvae}, PriorCVAE \citep{semenova2023priorcvae}, and $\pi$VAE \citep{mishra2020pi} offer an alternative path, replacing the GP prior with a learned generative decoder to balance flexibility and scalability.
-These models reduce the cubic complexity of GPs to quadratic, but often sacrifice accuracy. \textbf{DeepRV} provides an alternative and elegant neural surrogate approach with very high fidelity to full GP inference while substantially improving scalability and speed.
-We summarise our contributions as follows: \begin{enumerate} \item The novel \textbf{DeepRV} architecture and training paradigm for learning GPs. \item Benchmarking on 2D Gaussian process simulations against INLA, PriorCVAE, RFFs, and inducing points, where DeepRV achieves the highest fidelity to full GP Markov Chain Monte Carlo (MCMC) across predictive and parameter metrics, while accelerating GP MCMC inference by up to a factor of 25 for large datasets. \item Applying DeepRV to non-separable spatiotemporal GPs, where it flexibly handles covariance structures challenging for INLA and RFFs. \item Evaluating DeepRV on the education dimension of deprivation in London at the LSOA level (n = 4,994 locations), where standard GP approaches are computationally prohibitive. \end{enumerate}
+These models avoid the cubic cost of exact GP inference, with complexity determined by the decoder architecture (typically quadratic in the number of locations), but often sacrifice accuracy.\\

+\textbf{DeepRV} provides an alternative and elegant neural surrogate approach with very high fidelity to full GP inference while substantially improving scalability and speed.
+We summarise our contributions as follows: \begin{enumerate} \item The novel \textbf{DeepRV} training paradigm for emulating GPs. \item A comprehensive set of experiments benchmarking INLA, PriorCVAE, RFFs, ADVI, inducing points and DeepRV on 2D Gaussian processes.
+DeepRV achieves the highest fidelity to full GP Markov Chain Monte Carlo (MCMC) across predictive and parameter metrics, while accelerating MCMC inference substantially. \item Applying DeepRV to non-separable spatiotemporal GPs, where it flexibly handles covariance structures challenging for INLA and RFFs. \item Evaluating DeepRV on the education dimension of deprivation in London at the LSOA level (n = 4,994 locations), where standard GP approaches are computationally prohibitive. \end{enumerate}

-We next review background and related work, then introduce DeepRV and evaluate it across a range of benchmarks and a real-life dataset.
+Below we review background and related work, introduce DeepRV, and evaluate it across a range of benchmarks and a real-life dataset.